ArnaudDarre/portfolio/_projects/applied-blockchain.md

 {% include components/project-cover.html %}

+{% include components/project-content.html
+  lead='Presentation'
+  content='
-This project was conducted in-house.
+    <p>This project was conducted in-house.
 The design has been created in collaboration with the second in-house designer and the developement autonomously, from scratch.
-We used Sketch in InVision for design and collaboration, and coded the website in HTML, SCSS and Javascript using static site generator Jekyll.
+We used Sketch in InVision for design and collaboration, and coded the website in HTML, SCSS and Javascript using static site generator Jekyll.</p>
+  '
+%}

 {% include components/project-image.html
   file_name='mockup-compare-join'